Flitto: Image/GPS

-In situations where users feel difficult to cumbersome to make requests in form of text, they always have the option to make translation requests by simply taking a picture of the subject and posting it on Flitto.
-Also, using the GPS function, users can see image translations that have been done previously by other users within nearby area upon requesting image translations.
+In situations where users feel difficult to cumbersome to make requests in form of text, they have the option to make translation requests by simply taking a picture of the subject and posting it on Flitto.
+Also, using the GPS function, users can see image translations that have been done previously by other users within nearby areas upon requesting image translations.

 Voice

 Users can also record voices/sounds and make translation requests on Flitto when they are not able to understand that particular language.